oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 Scopes
 ------

 Scope in Oro applications arms you with additional abstraction layer and helps you get the missing information about the execution context in a standard and controllable way.
-It substitutes costly and resource-consuming queries to the database that involve deep and nested relationships.
 With a scope approach your bundle can launch an alternative behavior and modify displayed data based on the information from the scope that indirectly matches current execution context.

-For working example of using scopes in Oro application, please check out the `VisibilityBundle`_ and `WebsiteBundle`_.
+For working example of using scopes in Oro application, please check out the *VisibilityBundle* and *AccountBundle* code.

 * [How Scopes work](#how-scopes-work)
     * [Scope Manager](#scope-manager)